GabeScott/standard-works-vault/General Conference/2004 October - Anxiously Engaged.md

 I answered, “I’ll have him at quorum meeting this week.”

 Then he reached up to a special nest and handed me the one-eyed pigeon.
 “Keep her in a few more days and try again.”
 This I did, and once more she disappeared.
 Again the experience: “Come on over, and we’ll see if she returned home.”
-Came the comment as we walked to the loft: “Congratulations on getting Bob to priesthood meeting.
+Came the comment as we walked to the loft, “Congratulations on getting Bob to priesthood meeting.
 Now what are you and Bob going to do to activate Bill?”

 “We’ll have him there next week,” I volunteered.

 This experience was repeated over and over again.
 I was a grown man before I fully realized that indeed Harold, my adviser, had given me a special pigeon, the only pigeon in his loft he knew would return every time she was released.
 It was his inspired way of having an ideal personal priesthood interview with the president of the teachers quorum every two weeks.
 I owe a lot to that one-eyed pigeon.
 I owe more to that quorum adviser.
-He had the patience and the skill to help me prepare for responsibilities which lay ahead.
+He had the patience and the skill to help me prepare for the responsibilities which lay ahead.

 Fathers, grandfathers, we have an even greater responsibility to guide our precious sons and grandsons.
-They need our help, they need our encouragement, they need our example.
+They need our help; they need our encouragement; they need our example.
 It has been wisely said that our youth need fewer critics and more models to follow.

 Now for the illustration pertaining to those men whose habits and lives include but little Church attendance or Church activity of any kind.
 The ranks of these prospective elders have grown larger.
 This is because of those younger boys of the Aaronic Priesthood quorums who are lost along the Aaronic Priesthood pathway and also those grown men who are baptized but do not persevere in activity and faith so that they might be ordained elders.